tristanharrower/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+-closure is used when the function() console logs the name variable.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- "dan rolled with a " is always the same.
+Whereas the newroll can be different.
 c.
 What is the lexical scope of `newRoll`?
+Only inside of the fucntion();

 ### Task 3 - Stretch Goals